fedbiomed/fedbiomed/README.md

 Then launch the components with usual commands while you are in the current shell.

 Warning: this option does not modify the existing configuration file (.ini file).

-This currently doesn't support scenario where node and researcher do not use the same IP address to contact the network (eg: NAT for one component).

 ### clean state (restore environments back to new)